May we pay less rent?

 You are not entitled to reduce the rent you pay under your lease without your landlord's agreement.
-Following the 25 March quarter day some tenants have paid a single month's rent rather than a full quarter's.
+Following the 25 March quarter day some tenants have ceased paying rent and others paid a single month's rent rather than a full quarter's.
 If a landlord accepts one month's rent it will not lose the right to recover the additional two month's rent as a debt if they remain unpaid.
 Because of this, agreeing to pay a third of the quarterly rent rather than simply paying a month's rent will give you greater certainty that your landlord will not take action immediately.

 The risk in unilaterally paying a single month's rent is that, subject to the terms of your lease, a landlord can still take action for the unpaid rent.

 The Government has suspended landlords' ability to forfeit for arrears of rent.
 Orders made in claims for possession as a result of forfeiture for arrears that have already begun or orders that have already been made will not be made or enforced until after 30 June 2021 at the earliest.

 The Government has now curtailed landlords' use of Commercial Rent Arrears Recovery ("CRAR"), statutory demands and winding up petitions to force tenants to pay rent.